julian-lagattuta/ClocktowerSolver/README.md

 There is only one demon on Trouble Brewing: the Imp.
 When executed, good team wins.
 Each night the imp eliminates someone from the game.

 ## Using the Solver
-Sample code can be found in `Program.cs`.
+Sample code can be found in `ClocktowerWorldBuilder/Program.cs`.
 That file details how to use it on your own games.

 ## Limitations
 This can handle everything in Trouble Brewing except Recluse starpassing, which never happens.